-High Performance magazine was a quarterly magazine published by API and edited by API codirectors Burnham and Durland from 1978 until it folded in 1997.
-We maintain an archival High Performance Web site where you can find a complete list of issues and contents from the magazine’s 20-year history.
+High Performance magazine was a quarterly magazine published by API and edited by API codirectors Burnham and Durland from 1978 until it discontinued publication in 1997.
+API maintains a High Performance Web site where you can find a complete list of issues and contents from the magazine’s 20-year history.

 The Community Arts Network (CAN) project promoted information exchange, research and critical dialogue within the field of community-based arts, that is, art made as a voice and a force within a specific community of place, spirit or tradition.
 The CAN project was active from July 1999 through April 2010, generating hundreds of stories by and about artists and the communities they serve.
 Those stories and many other features are still available on the CAN website, now archived on Archive-It courtesy of Indiana University.